-The following projects are examples of the work that National Museums Liverpool's field archaeology team have been involved in both in the local area and further afield.
+The following projects are examples of recent work that National Museums Liverpool's field archaeology team have been involved in, both in the local area and further afield:

 The St Kitts-Nevis Digital Archaeology Initiative

 Detail of a location map for the Leeward Islands from the North American Pilot, dated 1800.
 From the Maritime Archives and Library.